One of the advantages of leasing with salary sacrifice is how much more affordable it is to have an electric car.

 Just like the name suggests, income tax is a tax on your income and the amount you pay is based on how much you earn.
 Depending on how much you make per month, you could be placed in a couple of different tax brackets.
-(Read more about this on the HMRC website) This higher income you have, the more tax you have to pay, so by forgoing a small portion of your salary and in return of getting a new electric car, you’ll pay less in income tax.
+(Read more about this on the HMRC website) The higher income you have, the more tax you have to pay, so by forgoing a small portion of your salary and in return for getting a new electric car, you’ll pay less in income tax.

-Like income tax, your National Insurance Contributions (NIC) are based on how much you earn.
-NIC is used to pay for benefits like healthcare, social care and pensions.
+Like income tax, your National Insurance Contributions (NIC) is based on how much you earn.
+NIC is used to pay for benefits like healthcare, social care, and pensions.
 If you’re signed up to the loveelectric salary sacrifice scheme, you’d forgo a portion of your salary every month in exchange for having the electric car, which would result in a lower salary to pay National Insurance contributions for.

 It’s not just employees that can save money with a salary sacrifice scheme!
 As employers also have to pay NI, having their employers earn slightly less in return for the electric car will mean they too save money.

 Benefit in Kind (BIK) is a term you may have come across before, essentially it's a taxable benefit that you receive related to your employment.
 This benefit does not have to be limited to being something you only use within business hours.

 If you have a car through your employer then no matter what kind of car it is, you have to pay BIK tax to HMRC.
 The amount of BIK tax you have to pay is calculated by taking a percentage of the P11D value (which is the list price of the car), this percentage will be based on the levels of CO2 emissions from the car and the more CO2 it emits, the higher the tax will be.
 As EVs don’t emit any CO2 the BIK rate is very low, sitting at only 1% until the next financial year, where it will increase to 2% and remain at that rate until 2025.